Patrick Ryecart: Early life and career

 His extensive theatre credits include The Beastly Beatitudes of Balthazar B by J P Donleavy in London's West End, which he also produced, first playing Balthazar to Simon Callow's playing Beefy, (who was later replaced by Billy Connolly).
 Numerous tours include "Donkeys Years", "Rebecca", "Tunes of Glory" and "The Millionairess" opposite Raquel Welch.
 He also produced, at the Garrick Theatre London (and later redirected for tour and the Edinburgh Festival 2011) "Jus' like That!" the highly successful affectionate tribute to the great Tommy Cooper, written by John Fisher.

 His film credits include A Bridge Too Far (1977), Silver Dream Racer (1980), Arthur the King (1985), Prisoner of Honor (1991), Parting Shots (1999) and The King's Speech (2010).

 Personal life

-He was married to English actress Marsha Fitzalan, the third daughter of the late 17th Duke of Norfolk, from 4 July 1977 until their divorce in 1995.
-The couple met at drama school, The Webber Douglas Academy.
-They have three grown up children: Mariella Celia (born 1982), Jemima Carrie (born 1984), and Frederick William Hamlet (born 1987).
-The two elder children are both married.
+Ryecart was married to English actress Marsha Fitzalan, the third daughter of 17th Duke of Norfolk, from 4 July 1977 until their divorce in 1995.
+The couple met at the drama school, The Webber Douglas Academy.
+They have three children.
 Ryecart lives in London.